 Robotics and automation have enormous potential to affect positive change for government, industry and the wider community.
-The Centre for Autonomous Systems (CAS) develops mechanical solutions that address a range of social and commercial challenges such as improving worker health and safety, increasing productivity and assisting people living with disability.
+The Robotics Institute develops mechanical solutions that address a range of social and commercial challenges such as improving worker health and safety, increasing productivity and assisting people living with disability.
 The team specialises in robotics for unknown and complex environments and works with Tech Lab on projects that encompass asset management, industry 4.0 and agricultural automation.

 Areas of expertise

 Sensing, perception and control of intelligent machines in unstructured environments.